schuler-robotics/detectword_pico/README.md

 Detectword_pico: A Go Spoken Word Detector for the Raspi Pico
 -------------------------------------------------------------
 2022.04.14
+Reviewer notes: (@ref-tags) will become reference numbers (1), (2), ... before submission

-Detectword_pico is a system to compare spoken words with a predefined reference word, setting a logic output pin based on the detected word.
+The Detectword_pico application compares spoken words with a predefined reference word, setting a logic output pin based on the detected word.
 When the system is powered on, the first two received words become the reference words.
 Subsequent words are compared to the reference words, and the output pin is set accordingly.
-The Detectword_pico circuit image below links to a demonstration video of words 'on' and 'off' controlling a lamp.
-The software is written in the Go (@go-ref) programming language and compiled with Tinygo (@ref-gof).
-The hardware target is a Raspberry Pi Pico (@ref-pico).
+The breadboard image below links a demonstration video using words 'on' and 'off' to control a lamp.
+Detectword_pico is written in the Go (@go-ref) programming language and compiled with Tinygo (@ref-tinygo).
+The hardware target is a Raspberry Pi Pico RP2040 (@ref-pico).
 The design attempts to achieve reasonable voice control, with minimal resources.

 <p align="center">
 <a href="https://youtu.be/cquPffC5l68" title="Video demonstration"><img src="https://img.youtube.com/vi/cquPffC5l68/maxresdefault.jpg" width="350px"/></a>